Thenlie/mdnman/lib/javascript/web_api/storagemanager/getdirectory/index.md

 ### Exceptions

 - `SecurityError` {{domxref("DOMException")}}
-  - : Thrown if the user agent is not able to map the requested directory to the local OPFS.
+  - : Thrown if the browser is not able to map the requested directory to the local OPFS, for example due to storage or memory constraints.
+Also thrown in some browsers if `getDirectory()` is called in private browsing mode.
+- `UnknownError` {{domxref("DOMException")}}
+  - : Thrown in some browsers if `getDirectory()` is called in private browsing mode.

 ## Examples